-Overall, the gain in performance and sensitivity of the LenS3 MALS detector, as compared to traditional MALS instruments, comes from the combination of the following elements:
+Overall, the gain in performance and sensitivity of the LenS3 MALS detectors, as compared to traditional MALS instruments, comes from the combination of the following elements:

-The wider angles of measurement:

-- True, usable ultra-low angle (LALS at 10°) for accurate and direct MW determination without extrapolation. - Ultra-high angle (HALS at 170°) used in conjunction with the LALS and the 90° angle (RALS) to detect the smallest difference in scattered intensity for R_g measurements of smaller molecules.

-The novel flow channel:

-- Elongated conical shape to maximize scattering volume and thus signal intensity. - Black, inert polymeric material eliminates stray light to reduce noise.

-The advanced optics:
+- The wider angles of measurement: - o True, usable ultra-low angle (LALS at 10°) for accurate and direct MW determination without extrapolation - Ultra-high angle (HALS at 170°) used in conjunction with the LALS and the 90° angle (RALS) to detect the smallest difference in scattered intensity for Rg measurements of smaller molecules. - The novel flow channel: - Elongated conical shape to maximise scattering volume and thus signal intensity. - o Black, inert polymeric material eliminates stray light to reduce noise. - The advanced optics: - o A green laser to increase the intensity of scattering by a factor of three.